 I. Curriculum, Instruction, II.
 Teaching All Students III.
 Professional Culture IV.
 Family and Community and Assessment Engagement Description of Standard The teacher promotes the learning and growth of all students through planning, instructional, and assessment activities that support a cycle of creating lessons focused on clear learning objectives, designing authentic and meaningful student assessments, analyzing student performance and growth, and continuously refining learning objectives.
 The teacher promotes the learning and growth of all students through instructional practices that establish high expectations, create a safe and effective classroom environment, and demonstrate cultural proficiency.
 The teacher promotes the learning and growth of all students through ethical, culturally proficient, skilled, and collaborative practice.
 The teacher promotes the learning and growth of all students through effective partnerships with families, caregivers, community members, and organizations.
-Core Indicators Core Indicator a.
-Demonstrates the capacity to reflect on and improve her/his own practice, using meetings with teams and work groups to gather information, analyze data, examine issues, and develop new approaches in order to improve teaching and learning.
+Core Indicators 13 Core a.
+Demonstrates the capacity to reflect on and improve her/his own practice, using meetings with teams and work groups to Indicator gather information, analyze data, examine issues, and develop new approaches in order to improve teaching and learning.

-&lt;sup>13 The Task Force recommends that these "Core" indicators, along with the four Standards, be adopted by the Board of Elementary and Secondary Education.
+13 The Task Force recommends that these "Core" indicators, along with the four Standards, be adopted by the Board of Elementary and Secondary Education.
 ESE staff recommends the term "Core" rather than "Power" indicators, because we believe it will be more readily understood by the public.

-I. Curriculum, Instruction, II.
+I. Curriculum, Instruction, and Assessment II.
 Teaching All Students III.
 Professional Culture IV.
-Family and Community and Assessment Engagement Core Indicators Core b.
+Family and Community Engagement Core Indicators Core Indicator b.
 Assessment.
-Uses a b.
-Learning Environment. b.
+Uses a variety of informal and formal methods of assessment to measure student learning, growth, and understanding, develop differentiated and enhanced learning experiences, and improve future instruction. b.
+Learning Environment.
+Creates and maintains a safe and collaborative learning environment that values diversity and motivates students to take academic risks, challenge themselves, and claim ownership of their learning b.
 Collaboration.
-Develops b.
+Develops respectful, appropriate, and collaborative partnerships with administrators, teachers, students, families, and the community to build a positive school culture and improve instruction, assessment, and student performance OR Collaborates effectively with colleagues in teams on a wide range of tasks b.
 Engagement.
-Welcomes Indicator variety of informal and Creates and maintains a safe respectful, appropriate, and and encourages every family formal methods of and collaborative learning collaborative partnerships to become active participants assessment to measure environment that values with administrators, teachers, in the classroom and school student learning, growth, and diversity and motivates students, families, and the community. understanding, develop students to take academic community to build a positive differentiated and enhanced risks, challenge themselves, school culture and improve learning experiences, and and claim ownership of their instruction, assessment, and improve future instruction. learning student performance OR Collaborates effectively with colleagues in teams on a wide range of tasks Core c.
+Welcomes and encourages every family to become active participants in the classroom and school community.
+Core Indicator c.
 Curriculum.
-Designs c.
-Cultural Competence. c.
-Decision-Making. c.
+Designs effective and rigorous standards-based units of instruction consisting of well-structure lessons with measurable outcomes. c.
+Cultural Competence.
+Frames instruction to honor the fact that each student is a member of many groups, with numerous identities, challenges, and strengths. c.
+Decision-Making.
+Becomes involved in schoolwide decision making, and takes an active role in school improvement planning c.
 Collaboration.
-Indicator effective and rigorous Frames instruction to honor Becomes involved in school- Collaborates with families in standards-based units of the fact that each student is a wide decision making, and creating and implementing instruction consisting of member of many groups, with takes an active role in school strategies for supporting well-structure lessons with numerous identities, improvement planning student learning and measurable outcomes. challenges, and strengths. development both at home and at school.
-Core d.
+Collaborates with families in creating and implementing strategies for supporting student learning and development both at home and at school.
+Core Indicator d.
 Instruction.
-Uses a range d.
+Uses a range of instructional techniques to meet the learning and growth needs of all students. d.
 Expectations.
-Plans and d.
-Shared Responsibility. d.
+Plans and implements lessons that set high expectations and make knowledge accessible for all students d.
+Shared Responsibility.
+Shares responsibility for the performance of all students within the school. d.
 Communication.
-Engages Indicator of instructional techniques to implements lessons that set Shares responsibility for the in regular, two-way, meet the learning and growth high expectations and make performance of all students meaningful and culturally needs of all students. knowledge accessible for all within the school. proficient communication students with families and caregivers about student learning and performance.
+Engages in regular, two-way, meaningful and culturally proficient communication with families and caregivers about student learning and performance.